toomanycats/gsl_experiments/README.md

 `data.bin`.

 ## GSL
-GSL is then used to read the binary data and first
+GSL is then used to read the binary data and  perform the following steps:

     1. 2D Gaussian smoothing
+        1. kernel size = 5
+        1. alpha = 0.5
-    1. Aggregate cols and rows to a `mean_x` and `mean_y`
+    1. Aggregate cols
+        1. Using the mean of the axes 0 and then 1
     1. Fit Gaussian curve to the `mean_x` and `mean_y`

 ### GSL Example Page